apache/turbine-fulcrum-build/README.md

 2. Remote Testing

-As we using GIT as SCM (source control management), *be sure that you execute the steps in master/trunk/main branch* as git commands are applied to the current branch.
+As we using GIT as SCM, be sure that you execute the steps in the *master|trunk|main* branch as GIT commands are applied to the current branch.

-    git status

-This should show "On branch master" in the first line.

 Find more Information in [Turbine Release Manual](https://cwiki.apache.org/confluence/display/TURBINE/Publishing+a+Release).